glpi-project/doc/source/modules/management/databases.rst

 Problems
 --------

-This tab refers to all databases :doc:`problems </modules/assistance/problems>`.
+This tab refers to all related :doc:`problems </modules/assistance/problems>`.

 Problems can also be linked to tickets, projects, etc. This allows you to have a complete scenario when necessary.

 Changes